 The complete guide to the Barnevelder chicken.
+An overview of this classic dutch breed.

 One of my barnevelder hens showing the fantastic lacing in her feathers.